Frequently Asked Questions

 HOW DO I KNOW WHAT GLASSES TO GET?
 AND HOW DO I KNOW IF THEY FIT?

-Some people already know what style or model they might have interest in, or they can tell from the picture.
-If not, luckily, most outdoor retail stores will carry at least a couple of glacier glasses.
+You may already know what model interests you, or you can tell from the picture.
+If not, most outdoor retail stores will carry at least a couple of styles.
 If you don’t have a store like that around, or if it’s not convenient for you to find a store, we offer our Test Drive Program.
-Here is how it works: Take a look at the pictures of the frames we offer, pick a couple that you think you might like.
+Here’s how it works: Take a look at the frames we offer, pick a couple that you think you might like.
 Call us and ask to take part in our Test Drive Program.
-What we will do is send you those frames, you can try them on at home, take them outside, and really feel the fit.
+We’ll send you those frames, you can try them on at home, take them outside, and really feel the fit.
 We charge you a deposit for each pair of glasses, basic shipping within the U.S. is free.
 Once returned, your deposit will be credited or applied to your purchase.
 Your only responsibility is to return the samples by a shipper of your choice within a reasonable period of time and in original condition.

 IS THERE A WARRANTY OR GUARANTEE ON THE GLASSES?

 All frames and lenses have at least a ONE year manufacturer’s defect warranty.
 Prescription lenses do scratch and coatings do wear.
 We do not honor lifetime warranties, as specific products and manufacturers can cease to exist (despite their claims to immortality).
 Your lenses are guaranteed to be ground and made to the prescription given to us at the time of ordering.
 Dr.’s errors (changes and re-do’s) are done at a 50% discount within 60 days of invoice date.
 If within 60 days of purchase, you are not satisfied with your purchase, return it undamaged for an exchange or refund less any shipping or rush charges.

 HOW DO I KNOW WHAT LENSES TO PICK?